Reemaalt/Detection-of-Hallucination-in-Arabic/README.md

 ### 3 Baseline and semantic entropy methods experimentation

-•	**Baseline method:** After the generation and clustering are achieved,  this baseline hallucination detection mechanism will introduce a number of cluster count thresholds, when the number of clusters exceeded the predefined threshold, the model was classified as uncertain, indicating potential hallucinations.
+•	**Clustering beasd method ** After the generation and clustering are achieved,  this baseline hallucination detection mechanism will introduce a number of cluster count thresholds, when the number of clusters exceeded the predefined threshold, the model was classified as uncertain, indicating potential hallucinations.
 We will be experimenting with different thresholds to decide on a suitable one that achieves the best results.

 •	**Semantic entropy method:** After clustering generated responses into semantically distinct groups, we will quantify the distribution of meanings to assess model uncertainty.
 We will employ Monte Carlo integration to estimate semantic entropy.
 This approach will sample meaning clusters from the model's output and use them to approximate the true entropy of the meaning distribution.
 Providing a probabilistic approach to detecting semantic inconsistencies and hallucinations in Arabic LLMs, moving beyond simple threshold-based assessments.